 Absorb isocyanates with suitable absorbent material (see §40 CFS, section 260, 264, and 265 for further information).
 Shovel into open container.
 Do not make container pressure tight.
-Move container to a well-ventilated area (outside).
+Move container to a wellventilated area (outside).
 Spill area can be decontaminated with the following recommended decontamination solution: mixture of 90% water, 8% concentrated ammonia, 2% detergent.
 Add at a 10:1 ratio.
-Allow to stand for at least 48 hours to allow escape of evolved carbon dioxide.
+Allow to stand for at least 48 hours allow of evolved carbon dioxide. to escape